Getting Started: Terminology Basics

 In the world of academic research, there is an important distinction between data and statistics.

 Raw data is the direct result of research that was conducted as part of a study or survey.
-It is a primary source.
-It usually comes in the form of a digital data set like this:
+It is a primary source and it usually comes in the form of a digital data set like this:

 If you want to explore, extract, and analyze data, use Odesi.
 This web-based tool will give you access to variables across hundreds of datasets.